k8s-installer/k8s-installer/ansible/roles/installer-defaults/README.md

 # installer-defaults role

-インストーラのデフォルト設定を保持する role です。

-また、オフラインインストール用に使用する yum リポジトリ設定を
-`yum_enablerepo`, `yum_disablerepo` 変数に設定します。

-* オンラインインストール時: デフォルトのまま
-* オフラインインストール時: `kubernetes-offline` リポジトリ有効、他全リポジトリ無効
+The role contains default values of the installer.

+Also set yum repository configs to `yum_enablerepo`, `yum_disablerepo` variables (RHEL/CentOS only).

+* For online install: Use default repo.
+* For offline install: Enable the `kubernetes-offline` repository and disable all others.